 4. Find out if anyone has filed a lawsuit against your insurance company

 Rambam recommends a visit to the Public Access to Court Electronic Records (PACER) website to check for insurance industry lawsuits filed in federal court.
 “See if things got bad enough that consumers had to sue to get the coverage that they contracted for,” he says.

 PACER.com is maintained by the Administrative Office of the United States Courts.
 For electronic access to federal court data, the fee is 10 cents per page.
-The PACER website contains a full list of fees.

 When you’re done checking PACER, Cohen says you should check for lawsuits that may have originated at the local level.
 States typically maintain their own judicial websites.
 For example, in Ohio you can search court records for matters that have come before Superior Court or the state Supreme Court.